Devaniti/SteamHWSurveyGPUArchStats/README.md

 * Same as `arch_stats.csv` but only includes latest data and removes date column

 * This is duplicate of data in the `arch_stats.csv` and meant only for convenience when only latest data is required

+# arch_stats_dx12.csv / arch_stats_dx12_latest.csv

+* They are equivalent to aforementoined ones, with the difference that dx12 ones only includes DX12 compatible system

+# arch_stats.png / arch_stats_xkcd.png

+* Graphs that show movement of architecture market shares

+* For keep graph size manageable, it only include one data point per year

+# arch_stats_dx12.png / arch_stats_dx12_latest.png

+* Same as aforementioned graphs, but only include dx12 compatible systems

+# arch_colors.csv

+* Manually authored list of mappings between architectures and graph colors

+* Intention is to keep colors of architectures of every vendor to be shades of that vendors signature color

+* Automatically updated to include new Architectures by `updateGPUArchStats.py`, after which newly added architectures need manual color assignment

 # Notes